Divyansh900/PyCodeGen/README.md

 ### Future plans

 I am planning to expand this model to larger parameter size and a larger dataset as well, so be on a lookout for it.
+Version 0.1 is in development trained, made efficient and trained over a much larger dataset.